runag/workstation-runagfile/README.md

 ~/.sopka/bin/sopka
 ```

-Select ``windows_workstation::deploy_workstation``.
-It will do the following:

-1. Installs shellrc loader
-2. Selects nano as default editor
-3. Adds sopka to PATH
-4. Configures git, vscode, sublime merge, sublime text
-5. Installs ssh keys, rubygems and npm credentials

-## Forking
+Select from menu things that you need.

+## If you fork this script

-1. Go to [deploy.ps1](deploy.ps1) and find "If you forked this script"
+1. Please go to [deploy.ps1](deploy.ps1) and find "If you forked this script"
-2. Go to [config.sh](config.sh) and change things

-If you just want to perform some minor changes, consider forking [workstation-thin-sopkafile](https://github.com/senotrusov/workstation-thin-sopkafile) instead of this.

 ## Contributing